WHAT WE DO

 His email is: email@example.com.

-Harumi Gondo received her master’s degree in religion from Harvard University and served as the 2005 Minority Scholar at Bergen Community College in New Jersey, where she taught courses in religion.
+Harumi Gondo is UPI Next's media development and evaluation specialist.
+She received her master’s degree in religion from Harvard University and served as the 2005 Minority Scholar at Bergen Community College in New Jersey, where she taught courses in religion.
 After a brief stint in Tokyo’s corporate world, she joined UPI in 2008 and helped establish UPI’s journalism training division.
 She initiated partnerships with universities in Africa, the Asia Pacific region and the United States, and developed mentoring programs for journalism students to complement the theory and lectures offered in university classrooms.
 She developed and managed the use of a story evaluation tool with her team of mentors in the Asia Pacific region.
 She serves on the editorial advisory board of the Asia Pacific Media Educator journal and lives in Tokyo with her husband and two daughters.

-Amanda Wilson is a freelance journalist based in Washington, D.C.
+Amanda Wilson is UPI Next's acting marketing and communications manager and is based in Washington, D.C.
 She earned her bachelor’s degree in journalism from the University of North Carolina at Chapel Hill and a master’s degree in sociology and social anthropology from Central European University in Budapest.
 Her areas of interests include health and urban news reporting, and her publications include both local and international news and features.
 Most recently, she worked as a Washington correspondent for international wire news service Inter Press Service.
 She has traveled to Egypt with the International Center for Journalists’ program on cross-cultural reporting and was the recipient of a cultural journalism grant from the Romanian Institute of Culture.
 Since 2009, she has also worked with The Balkan and Caucasus Observer as part of their English-language editorial team.
 She speaks Hungarian and Italian.

 UPI Next mentors have an average of 20 years of journalism experience and are among the most successful in their field.
 They are working journalists whose print, broadcast and online stories -- covering topics ranging from Pakistani elections to whaling festivals have appeared in outlets spanning the globe.
 Foreign correspondents and media development professionals, they have worked in countries ranging from Indonesia to Pakistan and South Sudan.